pere000/Drakkar/README.md

 - Server-side processing using PHP.
 - Integration of Bash scripts for automating tasks.
 - Requires PHP built-in server or can be deployed using Docker.
+-
+Disclaimer:
+### Work-in-Progress (WIP) Status
+This application is currently a work-in-progress (WIP) source.
+While the core functionalities are in place and it is almost ready to work perfectly, please note the following:

+- **Cleaning of Unnecessary Files**: The application may contain unnecessary files (garbage) that need to be cleaned up.
+- **Testing Status**: While important aspects of development have been tested, the testing coverage is not yet exhaustive.

+### Target Audience:

+Developers and learners interested in web development and command-line scripting.

+Feel free to clone, explore, and contribute to this project!

 ## Instructions

 1. * Pull the Docker Image: